CS212-S15/lectures/Notes/githubinstructions.md

 ###Using the Github Tool
 1. On the `Changes` screen, select all of the files you wish to commit.
 This should *not* include classfiles or metadata, but should include any new Java files you have implemented, and any Java or other files you have changed.
 2. In the `Summary` enter a short, meaningful description of the change.
 Do *not* enter messages such as "commit 1", "commit 2". *DO* enter messages such as "Completed InvertedIndexBuilder parseFile".
 In the `Description` box provide a more detailed description of the change you have made in this version of the code.
-3. Click `Commit and Sync`.
+3. Click `Commit`.
+4. Click `Sync` at the top right corner.
-4. Congratulations!
+5. Congratulations!
 Your changes should be available on Github.

 ###Hints
 1. Make sure your homework is submitted in the homework repository that the instructor has created and that your projects are submitted into the project repository that the instructor has created.